AngeloGalav/bachelors_t/README.md

 The rest of the code (VOMS4NOA part + StoRM Tape integration) will be released once I'll make sure to clean the repos of all sensitive data.

 ### Latex Template
-The Latex template for the thesis text is heavily inspired by [Matteo Biondi's thesis](https://github.com/mattiabiondi/baccalaureus).
+The Latex template for the thesis text is heavily inspired by [Mattia Biondi's thesis](https://github.com/mattiabiondi/baccalaureus).
 Please, thank him on my behalf if you have the chance!